VarunPratapChauhan/Product-Delivery-Estimator-App/README.md

 - **Pagination**: Supports smooth navigation through large datasets, displaying 10 items per page.
 - **Responsive Design**: Optimized for both desktop and mobile screens.

+## Delivery Date Estimation Logic

+1. **Logic by Provider**:
+    - **Provider A**: If the product is ordered before 5 PM and is in stock, delivery is estimated for the same day; next-day otherwise.
+    - **Provider B**: If ordered before 9 AM and in stock, the delivery is scheduled for the same day; if ordered after 9 AM, delivery is estimated for the next day.
+    - **General Partners**: Delivery is estimated within 2-5 days depending on the pincode region, with the exact days determined by the delivery time (TAT) of that pincode present in pincode.csv file.

+2. **Same-Day Delivery Countdown Timer**:
+    - For **Provider A** and **Provider B**, a countdown timer displays the remaining time to qualify for same-day delivery.
+    - If the cutoff time is missed, the timer will automatically reset to indicate the next available delivery date (next day).

 ## Assumptions and Design Decisions

 ### Assumptions